Canop/broot/website/docs/tree_view.md

 - to show the device's occupation
 - to trim or not

-# hidden & gitignored files
+# hidden & ignored files

-With default configuration, hidden files (the ones whose name starts with a dot) and gitignored files (when in a git repository) are initially hidden.
+With default configuration, hidden files (the ones whose name starts with a dot), ignored files (due to a `.ignore` or `.gitignore` file) are initially hidden.

 If you don't want to hide those files, you may either